 California law allows a victim of medical malpractice to hold a hospital liable for the acts of a doctor, nurse, or other healthcare provider if they are an agent or employee of the hospital.
 When a hospital presents a physician as an employee, then a patient may reasonably assume that the physician is an employee of the hospital without making an inquiry on the subject.
 It is the job of the hospital’s management and board to ensure that they are providing the best standard of care.
 If the level of care you or a loved one receives does not meet industry standards for proper care, then the hospital may be responsible.

 However, many physicians and medical specialists who work at hospitals may be independent contractors.
 In some cases, this may allow a hospital to deny liability for your medical injury.
 Instead, the individual healthcare provider may be responsible for compensating you for your losses.

-To establish a claim for medical malpractice, a medical expert usually must provide expert testimony to demonstrate the negligence of that healthcare provider.
-While it is not required to have an expert review a case prior to filing a lawsuit, we believe it is good practice.
-Therefore, we always work with medical experts to determine the validity of a claim prior to filing a lawsuit
+When establishing a medical malpractice claim, a medical expert should provide expert testimony to demonstrate the healthcare provider’s negligence.
+Therefore, we always work with medical experts to determine the validity of a claim prior to filing a lawsuit.

 What Are Damage Caps and Statutory Caps in Medical Malpractice Claims?

 Unfortunately, regardless of the severity of the injury, California places a monetary cap on non-economic damages for medical malpractice cases.
 This means that there is a limit to the amount of compensation you can receive for a medical injury.
 Non-economic damages, such as compensation for pain, suffering, inconvenience, physical impairment, disfigurement, and other non-pecuniary injury, may not exceed $250,000 per claim.
 The cap applies whether the case is for injury or even wrongful death.